tumblenet/www.tumblenet.ga/_posts/2013-04-01-welcome-to-jekyll.markdown

 layout: post
 title:  "Welcome to Jekyll!"
 categories: jekyll update
-tags: face nose face nose face nose
+tags: these are tags
-author: doctorbatmanwho
+author: tumblegamer
 ---

 You'll find this post in your `_posts` directory - edit this post and re-build (or run with the `-w` switch) to see your changes!